 Overlay Roof: No

 Excessive granular loss was noted in the roof system.
 Localized areas had fiberglass fibers exposed.
 A older patch was done around the B-vent and electrical service mast.
 Nails on the ridge cap are exposed and require sealant to prevent moisture intrusion in the roofing system.
-The roof is at the end of its serviceable life.
-I recommend budgeting for a replacement roof in the near future.
+The roof has some good life left but, I recommend budgeting for future replacement.
+(Qualified Roofing Contractor)

 Chimneys